Fitness Causes Bloat: Mutation

 well known genetic programming feature of growth in

-this is often described in terms of increasing
+described in terms of increasing redundancy in the code

-finding trial solutions with the same fitness as
+converges to mainly finding trial solutions with the

-solution than short ones.
-Thus in search (without a
+of a given solution than short ones.
+Thus in search

 -